saglea/Final-Project/NetworkTemplate.md

 Their IP addresses are somewhere in the range 10.6.12.0/24.

 ## Time Thieves
-You must inspect your traffic capture to answer the following questions:

    - Domain name: frank-n-ted.com
    - Filter: ip.src ==10.6.12.0/24